Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 The NEXAH kernel is intentionally compact.

-The core navigation logic fits in only a few hundred lines of code, reflecting the design goal of maintaining a **clear, transparent, and extensible system navigation core**.
+The core navigation logic fits in only a few hundred lines of code, reflecting the design goal of maintaining a clear, transparent, and extensible system navigation core.

-Higher-level capabilities, simulations, and integrations are designed to grow **around the kernel**, rather than expanding the kernel itself.
+Higher-level capabilities, simulations, and integrations are designed to grow around the kernel, rather than expanding the kernel itself.

 ---

 # Status

-Current status: **experimental kernel**
+Current status: experimental kernel.

 The API may evolve as the framework expands.